virtual-labs/engineers-forum/ph4/services/onboarding-hosting-process.md

 ## Audience

-The target audience for this document comprises all the lab developers and owners who want to avail the hosting service provided by the Central Platform Engineering Team (CPE), IIITH team.
+The target audience for this document comprises all the lab developers and owners who want to avail the hosting service provided by the Central Platform Engineering (CPE), IIITH team.

 ## Definitions